0xnofoot/hypr/README.md

 install gtk3 tool:
 dconf
 dconf-editor
-you can run dconf-editor and change /ort/gnome/desktop/interface/text-scaling-factor to change font factor scale for gtk3 app
+you can run dconf-editor to change config for gtk3 app

 install hyprland:
 hyprland (AUR)